 The accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year, nor do they take into account the actuarial present value of promised retirement benefits.
-The Code gives administering authorities the option to disclose this information in the Net Asset Statement, in the notes to the accounts or by appending an actuarial report, prepared for this purpose.
-The Council has opted to disclose this information in an accompanying report to the accounts which is disclosed in Note 18.

 3. Summary of Significant Accounting Policies